okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

 Okta also offers an easily embeddable JavaScript widget that reproduces the look and behavior of the standard Okta sign-in page for your client app.
 See [Embedded Sign-In Widget use cases](/docs/guides/embedded-sign-in-widget-use-cases/) for Identity Engine or [Embedded Okta Sign-In Widget fundamentals](/docs/guides/archive-embedded-siw/main/) for Classic Engine.

-To test Login.gov IdP sign-in with your embedded widget app, navigate to your app's sign-in page and click the **Sign in with Login.gov** option.
+To test the Login.gov IdP sign-in flow with your embedded widget app, navigate to your app's sign-in page and click the **Sign in with Login.gov** option.
 This option directs you to the Login.gov sign-in page.
 Use your Login.gov credentials to test the sign-in flow.

 #### Embedded widget with Identity Engine